dirac-institute/sorcha/docs/troubleshooting.rst

 Using Relative File Paths
 ---------------------------------------------------------------

-We recommend using explicit file paths so ../this_directory will cause errors.
-It is best to give the full output and input paths for directories and input file/ouput file locations.
+If you're using relative paths (e.g. '../this_directory') and those does not seem to be working, try using the full directory/file paths.

 Running Multiple Instances With the Same Output Directories
 ---------------------------------------------------------------